Phuket for AmericansTax Guide

 The FET Form and Repatriation

 When you eventually sell, Thai law requires documentation proving the original purchase funds came from abroad.
 This is your Foreign Exchange Transaction (FET) form issued at purchase.
-Keep it permanently — it is required to repatriate sale proceeds.
-Without it, the process becomes significantly more complicated.
+Keep it permanently.

 Can I use a self-directed IRA to buy in Phuket?

 Yes, through a Self-Directed IRA with a custodian permitting international real estate.
 The IRA holds the property — you cannot personally use it while IRA-owned.
 All rental income and appreciation compound tax-deferred (Traditional) or tax-free (Roth).
-This structure suits pure investment buyers only.
+Suitable for pure investment buyers only.